alovajs/alovajs.github.io/docs/04-request-timing/03-use-fetcher.md

   });

   // Pre-fetch the data of the next page when the current page request is successful
-  // Realize that there is no need to wait for the request when turning to the next page onSuccess(() => {
+  // Realize that there is no need to wait for the request when turning the page to the next page onSuccess(() => {
     fetch(getTodoList(currentPage.value + 1));
   });